binhe-lab/binhe-lab-protocols/docs/lab-server.md

 1. In Linux/Mac OS, is the "map as a folder" the same as "command line mount"?
 Where are they in the file system?

-    They are the same in nature.
-But when "connect to server" in the GUI is used, the mount point in recent Linux versions (circa 2018, tested in Fedora+MATE and Ubuntu 16.04) is `/run/user/$UID/gvfs/`.
+    The main difference between the two is that the former method uses GVfs (GNOME Virtual file system) as part of the GNU library while the latter uses the `mount` function in the kernel.
+When "connect to server" in the GUI is used, the mount point in recent Linux versions (circa 2018, tested in Fedora+MATE and Ubuntu 16.04) is `/run/user/$UID/gvfs/`.
 When `mount` command is used, the user specifies the mount position.
 Since these are simply different "portal" for the same windows share, they should be synced.

 # Appendix: additional servers, overview